 With increased spotlight on Harris following her well-received campaign launch, these questions about her ties to the African American community will probably continue, both from those trying to decide whether to support her and from those pro-Trump conservatives who hope to characterize her as a dishonest lawmaker misrepresenting herself for the sake of popularity.

-Correction: A previous version of this story misidentified the movement co-founded by Yvette Carnell.
+Correction: A previous version of this report misidentified the movement co-founded by Yvette Carnell.
 It is the American Descendants of Slavery, not the African Descendants of Slavery.
-The story has been corrected.
+This post has been corrected.